vgandari/tok/README.md

   - ./required_file_2.yaml

 # Some topics aren't required for the reader to understand the current
-# topic, but you may feel the need to include these toics anyway for
+# topic, but you may feel the need to include these topics anyway for
 # completeness.
 This is where you should tell tok to include these
 # files.
 # They will appear after this topic in the final document.